 Leg styles are key not only to the appearance and functionality of pieces, but they can also be used to successfully identify many types of antique furniture.
 Furniture legs can provide clues to when a piece was manufactured, especially when considering how they are used in conjunction with foot styles.

-Listed below are a number of different examples of leg styles developed in both Europe and the United States from the Renaissance period to the Empire period.
-Links within each description lead to... more information on styles, periods, and types of antique furniture.
+Learn more about a number of different examples of leg styles developed in both Europe and the United States from the Renaissance period to the Empire period.
+Links within each description lead to more information on styles, periods, and types of antique furniture.

 01 of 09

 Cabriole refers to a popular furniture leg with the knee curving outward and the ankle curving inward terminating in an ornamental foot.
 It is commonly associated with Queen Anne and Chippendale styles of antique furniture along with and many reproduction pieces that combine various styles.

 When used with Chippendale furniture, the cabriole leg commonly terminates with a ball and claw foot.
 In Queen Anne examples, the pad foot was popular, but other foot styles were used with these legs as well.

 This style of carved furniture leg is characterized by scrolls at the top and the bottom, often spiraling in opposite directions.
 It was developed in the second half of the 17th century and is featured in late Baroque furniture styles such as Restoration and William and Mary.
 It was also used in the work of Gerrit Jensen who designed pieces for King Charles II.